crypto101/book/complete-cryptosystems.rst

 ~~~~~~~~~~~

 SSL, short for Secure Socket Layer, is a cryptographic protocol
-originally introduced by Netscape Communications [28]_ for securing
+originally introduced by Netscape Communications [#]_ for securing
 traffic on the Web.
 The standard is now superseded by TLS (Transport
 Layer Security), a standard publicized in RFCs by the IETF.
 The term SSL
 is still commonly used, even when the speaker actually means a TLS
 connection.
 From now on, this book will only use the term TLS, unless we
 really mean the old SSL standard.

+.. [#]
+   For those too young to remember, Netscape is a company that used to
+   make browsers.

 Its first and foremost goal is to transport bytes securely, over the
 Internet or any other insecure medium. :cite:`tls12` It's a